hendricksonsarahl/blogz/README.md

-#Web app using HTML/CSS/Python/Flask/Jinja2/MySQL which allows users to sign in to build and view blog posts
+#Web app using HTML/CSS/Python/Flask/Jinja2/MySQL which allows users to build and view blog posts